shromana98/BharatIntern_MachineLearning_Internship/README.md

 # Steps:

-Data pre-processing, Data cleaning, Data Visualization and Model Training and Model Prediction are the key fundamentals of this task.
+Data pre-processing, Data cleaning, Data Visualization and Model Training and Predictions are the key fundamentals of this task.

 1. Exploratory Data Analysis: Exploratory Data Analysis (EDA) helpedto gain insights into the dataset.
 Visualizations helped to understand the distribution of different parameters and identify any outliers or correlations.